TheOdinProject/curriculum/web_development_101/javascript_basics/DOM-manipulation.md

 * [An introduction to DOM](https://leila-alderman.github.io/javascript/2018/12/05/Intro-to-the-Document-Object-Model.html)
 * If you've already learned jQuery then [this website](https://plainjs.com/javascript/) will help you figure out how to do things without it.
 * This [W3Schools](https://www.w3schools.com/js/js_htmldom.asp) article offers simple and easy-to-understand lessons on DOM.
+* [Plain JavaScript](https://plainjs.com/javascript/) is a reference of JavaScript code snippets and explanations involving the DOM, as well as other aspects of JS.